RandalRoot/CloudBeesDemo/docs/index.md

 ### The IDLE Code Editor
 You can create and run Python code files (Scripts) using its built-in code editor called IDLE.
-Code editors are like text editors, but they include the ability to run as well as edit the code you type.
-IDLE is simple to use, but you can find our more about its features via an internet search; https://www.google.com/search?q=How+to+use+Python+idle (external site).
+Code editors are like text editors, but they include running and editing the code you type.
+IDLE is simple to use, but you can find out more about its features via an internet search; https://www.google.com/search?q=How+to+use+Python+idle (external site).

 To use IDLE on Windows:
 1. Click the Start menu icon.